 - Kosher salt and black pepper

-- 4 tbsp extra virgin olive oil (I used Private Reserve Greek EVOO)
+- 4 tablespoon extra virgin olive oil, I used Private Reserve Greek EVOO

-- 3 tbsp ghee (or butter, if you prefer)
+- 3 tablespoon ghee, or butter, if you prefer

-- 3 to 4 tbsp capers, rinsed and drained
+- 3 to 4 tablespoon capers, rinsed and drained

 - Fresh chopped parsley for garnish

-- Heat oven to 200 degrees F (this is to keep the chicken warm as you work in batches)
+- Heat the oven to 200 degrees F (this is to keep the chicken warm as you work in batches).

-- Pat chicken breast pieces dry and season with kosher salt and black pepper on both sides.
-Lightly coat chicken pieces on both sides with the flour (shake excess flour).
+- Pat the chicken breast pieces dry and season with kosher salt and black pepper on both sides.
+Lightly coat the chicken on both sides with the flour (shake off any excess flour).

 - Prepare the lemon sauce.
-To the same skillet, over medium heat, add a little bit more extra virgin olive oil.
-Add ghee (or butter, if you prefer).
-When ghee melts, stir in lemon juice and wine (or broth if you prefer), and capers.
-Bring the sauce to a boil, scrapping any browned bits from the chicken up.
+In the same skillet (over medium heat), add a little bit more extra virgin olive oil.
+Add the ghee (or butter, if you prefer).
+When the ghee melts, stir in the lemon juice, wine and capers.
+Bring the sauce to a boil, scrapping off any browned bits from cooking the chicken earlier.

-- Now, return chicken to the skillet with the sauce.
-Lower heat, and let simmer for 4 to 5 minutes, basting the top of the chicken with the sauce.
+- Now, return the cooked chicken to the skillet with the sauce.
+Lower the heat, and let simmer for 4 to 5 minutes, basting the top of the chicken with the sauce.

-- Remove from heat and garnish with parsley.
-Serve with plan orzo (more suggested sides in post)
+- Remove from the heat and garnish with parsley.
+Serve with plain orzo and your favorite salad (more suggested sides in post).

-- Cook’s Tip: Because chicken breasts can be thick and uneven, it's a good idea to butterfly them so that they cook quickly and unevenly.
-By butterflying chicken breasts, I mean to split them in half horizontally, creating thinner cutlets.
-To do that, start with a sharp knife.
+- Butterfly the chicken breasts.
+Because chicken breasts can be thick and uneven, it's a good idea to butterfly them so that they cook quickly and unevenly.
+This means to split them in half horizontally, creating thinner cutlets.
+Here is how: start with a sharp knife.
 Then place your hand on top of the chicken, and carefully slice horizontally.
 Once you have the thin cutlets, if you need to, you can cut them in halves cross-wise, ending up with smaller pieces (so if you started with 2 large breast halves, you can end up with up to 8 smaller pieces)

-- Cook’s Tip: For Mediterranean-diet friendly version, use whole wheat flour for dredging.
+- For Mediterranean-diet friendly version, use whole wheat flour for dredging.

-- Leftovers?
-You can store leftover chicken piccata in a tight-lid container in the fridge for 3 to 4 days or so.
+- Leftovers & Storage: You can store leftover chicken piccata in a tight-lid container in the fridge for 3 to 4 days or so.

-- Visit our online shop to browse our extra virgin olive oils, all-natural and organic spice bundles more!
+- Visit our online shop to browse our extra virgin olive oils, all-natural and organic spice bundles, and much more!